💡 Key Takeaways:

 2D Camera-Based Scanners

-With two-dimensional reading capabilities, these scanners read 2D barcodes that are both horizontal and vertical.
+With two-dimensional reading capabilities, these scanners read 2D barcodes that are horizontal and vertical.
 This allows them to contain more information – in this case, up to 2000 characters.
 They also implement shapes and patterns such as squares and hexagons.
-As such, 2D barcode scanner captures contain much more information, such as URLs, loyalty programs, images, voice recordings and more.
+As such, 2D barcode scanner captures contain much more information, such as URLs, loyalty programs, images, voice recordings, etc.

 But how does a 2D scanner work?
 They function like modern camera technology to capture the code, then decode it with an algorithm to relay the information back to the computer.
 Of course, 2D scanners can also read and function for 1D types of barcodes.

-Most importantly though, 2D image readers can capture barcodes from cell phones.
-This functionality is a massive asset for companies that use mobile ticketing or email/SMS coupons.
+Most importantly, though, 2D image readers can capture barcodes from cell phones.
+This functionality is a massive asset for companies that use mobile ticketing, email/SMS coupons, or systems where customers scan items themselves, such as how does scan and go work technology.

 Types of Additional Scanner Hardware